sakloui/jorban-martysmods.github.io/docs/reshade-guides/downloading-and-installing-reshade.md

 # Downloading and Installing ReShade

-ReShade is a post-processing injector for enhancing video game visuals.
-It interfaces with the game's rendering API for effects like depth of field and color correction.
-Compatible with most games and APIs like DirectX, OpenGL, and Vulkan, the guides below detail its installation and customization process.
+ReShade enhances your video game visuals by adding effects like improved color depth and sharper details.
+It's compatible with most games and works with graphics APIs including DirectX, OpenGL, and Vulkan.

-The guides below will walk you through the downloading and installing procedures of ReShade so that you can easily customize your game, the way that you want.
+This guide is here to help you quickly download and install ReShade, ensuring you can easily upgrade your gaming experience.
+Follow the steps below to get started.

+---

 <details markdown="block" class="details-tree">
 <summary>Downloading the ReShade Installer</summary>

-{: .warning }
-Only download ReShade from official sources (https://reshade.me) to avoid malware and shady software!

-In order to download ReShade, [visit the official ReShade website](https://reshade.me/#download) and scroll down to the bottom of the site.
+To download ReShade, [visit the official ReShade website](https://reshade.me/#download) and scroll to the bottom, there you'll find two builds available for download:

-<video id="rs_scroll.webm" autoplay muted loop style="max-width:55%" src="../images/downloading-and-installing-reshade/rs_scroll.webm" type="video/webm"></video>

-At the bottom of the site, you will find two ReShade builds that you can download:

 ## Standard ReShade Build (Download ReShade x.x.x)

-The Standard ReShade Build is tailored for online games with strict anti-cheat mechanisms.

-If you're an avid player of online games like Dead by Daylight, PUBG, or Apex Legends, this is the build to use.
-However, to ensure compatibility with online games, this build limits some advanced features, like add-ons when a network connection is detected.
-This measure exists to prevent misuse of ReShade for cheating!
+Ideal for online games with strict anti-cheat mechanisms (e.g., Dead by Daylight, PUBG, Apex Legends).
+This build limits some features to ensure compatibility and prevent misuse for cheating in online games.

----

 ## Full Add-On Support ReShade Build (Download ReShade x.x.x with full add-on support)

-The Full Add-on Support ReShade Build is for offline games or games without a robust anti-cheat system.

-If you play games like Final Fantasy XXIV, World of Warcraft, or Baldur's Gate 3, this is the build to use.

-This build supports the full array of ReShade's features and add-ons, offering total freedom, and allowing users to create presets using a wide range of shaders and add-ons, including depth-based shaders like iMMERSE MXAO, iMMERSE Pro RTGI, or StageDepthPlus.

-{: .warning }
+{: .warning}
-Using this build of ReShade in online games with anti-cheat solutions can lead to bans.
-Always respect the game rules, and expect bans for bypassing these rules by any means!
+Using the full add-on build in online games with anti-cheat systems may lead to bans.
+Always follow game rules and expect consequences for bypassing them.

+Best for offline games or those without strict anti-cheat systems (e.g., Final Fantasy XXIV, World of Warcraft, Baldur's Gate 3).
+Offers full feature support and freedom for creating presets with various shaders and add-ons.

 </details>